5 Ways to Use Protein Powder

 #2 – After you workout

-Within 60 minutes post-workout, you can make a protein shake as described above.
-If you do this, you should have a meal consisting of a lean protein and carbs 2 – 3 hours afterward.
+Within 60 minutes post-workout, you can make the pre-workout shake and then have a meal consisting of a lean protein and carbs 2 – 3 hours afterward.

 #3 – Meal/Snack